 Mitigation Strategy LEA Response Universal and correct wearing of masks At the time of drafting this plan, masks are required for all students and adults inside a school and on the bus.
 Therefore, masks will be required for the 2021-2022 school year.
 The only exception is for those students for whom it is not safe to do so due to a physician-verified medical condition.
-Students and staff will be allowed to remove masks while eating, drinking, during outdoor PE, or when outdoors practicing physical distancing.
+Students and staff will be allowed to remove masks while eating, drinking, during outdoor PE, or outdoor recess while practicing physical distancing.
 Supervised "mask breaks" may occur during the school day.
 Physical distancing (e.g. including use of cohorts/podding) Adults and students are expected to practice physical distancing when entering and exiting building, in classrooms, and when moving in the building.
 Students and staff will maintain the appropriate distance of a minimum of 3 feet.
-Students will be grouped by the same class and associated with a particular teacher(s).
 To the greatest extent possible, we will continue to track students throughout the school day.
 Handwashing and respiratory etiquette Adults and students will engage in frequent handwashing while school is in session, either using soap and water (bathrooms) or hand sanitizer (classrooms, offices, etc).
 Respiratory etiquette, such as covering mouth and nose when coughing or sneezing, immediately disposing of tissues, and washing hands will be enforced with reminders and proper signage.
 Hand washing/hygiene will be emphasized before/after eating and outdoor activities.
 Cleaning & maintaining healthy facilities including ventilation We will continue with increased cleaning and sanitation protocols for disinfecting lunch areas, bathrooms, high traffic areas, and frequently touched surfaces.
 We will increase and improve air ventilation in our building to reduce any potential micron spread.

 Safe Return to In-Person Instruction and Continuity of Services Plan Template - CSDE ARP ESSER Mitigation Strategy LEA Response Contact tracing in combination with isolation, quarantine, in collaboration with State, local, territorial, or Tribal health departments Lisbon Central School follows the Interim Guidance for Responding to COVID-19 Scenarios in Connecticut School Districts Lisbon Central School works closely with Uncas Health District on all contact tracing.
 Our district observes the guidance from the CDC.
 Diagnostic screening & testing Lisbon Central School has not hosted on-site COVID-19 testing.
 We have worked closely with Uncas Health to provide local testing options.
 We will publicize testing and screening sites as supported by the Uncas Health District.
+Distribution of at-home COVID-19 tests to staff and students.
 Efforts to provide vaccinations to educators, other staff, and students, if eligible Lisbon Central School worked closely with Uncas Health Department to assist faculty and staff in making appointments to receive vaccinations.
-We are currently working with Uncas Health to schedule a vaccination clinic for students, staff, and their families.
+We worked with Uncas Health to schedule a vaccination clinic for students, staff, and their families, held this summer and in December.
 Appropriate accommodations for children with disabilities with respect to the health and safety policies Lisbon Central School remains committed to providing high quality programs and services to our students who receive special education and related services.
 We will continue to: Comply with all federal and state mandates/statutes The Director of Special Education will meet with case managers frequently to determine if additional assistance with implementing health and safety measures is required.
 Case managers, certified, and non-certified staff will work together to determine if alternative supports are needed.
+Sports & Extracurricular Activities Fully vaccinated students/staff do not have to quarantine when a close contact, provided they are asymptomatic.
+Masks are required on school bus.
+Activities should take place outdoors.
+Following CIAC & DPH guidelines